ravachol/kew/SECURITY.md

 bug reports are taken seriously.

-Normally, bugs can be filed directly in the public GitHub issue tracker, but if you believe there is a security impact, please instead leave an email address where we can contact you.
+Normally, bugs can be filed directly in the public GitHub issue tracker, but if you believe there is a security impact, please instead contact us at cuemusicplayer@proton.me.

 We will most likely respond within 48 hours, but since cue is a volunteer project, please allow up to a week for those rare times we're away from the